calebeandrade93/100_Days_Python_Projects/README.md

 ## Pong Game
 - A classical arcade game
-- There is few things I might come back to change in the future like the interface and change the speed of the ball increasing every for a certin period
+- There is few things I might come back to change in the future like the interface and the ball's speed.

 ## Snake Game :snake:
 - A classical arcade snake game.